 No matter how many people are relying on you, or how busy your day is, mindful beauty practices help you set aside some essential time for reflective self-care.

 We are constantly bombarded with images of perfectly groomed men and women, “anti-aging” messages, and impossible beauty ideals.
-Tuning out and limiting our exposure to these messages creates a valuable space for us to recognize and appreciate our own unique beauty.
+Tuning out and limiting our exposure to these messages creates valuable space for us to recognize and appreciate our own unique beauty.

 Give this a try: Kickstart the day with confidence: as you get out of bed, and prepare for your day, think of three things you find beautiful about yourself.
 It can be physical (“I love my unruly eyebrows!”) or not (“My marcramé game is tight!”).
 Keep it up and you’ll notice how quickly your beauty language can become more positive and inspiring.

 It’s not just about fighting plaque, removing makeup, or battling oily skin; it’s about self-care.
-It’s easy for us to think that beauty is silly or selfish—but making time for beauty moves beyond the superficial.
+It’s easy for us to think that beauty is silly or selfish—but making time for beauty goes beyond the superficial.
 It’s about showing yourself that you matter.

 Give this a try: No time?
 Make time!
 Schedule in your rituals the same way you do a doctor’s appointment or lunch with friends, and commit to a “no cancellation” policy.